bjornmeansbear/lectureScripts/ClimateDesigners.md

     1. What skills do students need to have in order to address our climate crisis?
     2. How can design educators support students as they start their path to becoming climate designers?

-We're working on anwering them...
+We're working on answering them...

 ## What does a Climate Designer make